10 facts about James' Laid album

 Brian Eno in 1992.
 Picture: Luciano Viti/Getty Images

 Since releasing their debut album Stutter in 1986, James wanted to work with the legend, but he was always busy.
 The band sent him a letter along with six hours worth of rehearsal tapes.
-Eno listened to them while he was on holiday as his wife was a fan of the band and in 1992 he called the band and told him he wanted to work with them.
+Eno listened to them while he was on holiday as his wife was a fan of the band and in 1992 he finally called them and told him he wanted to work with them.

 2. The album artwork wasn't planned for the original cover